10 Simple and Healthy New Year’s Resolutions for Senior Adults

 Senior adults can benefit greatly from regular exercise.
-As you make a resolution to stay active (or increase your activity) this year, try and incorporate something from each of the four recommended types of activity.
-These include aerobic exercise for endurance, such as running, walking, and swimming; strength training for muscle coordination; balance; and flexibility.
+As you make a resolution to stay active (or increase your activity), try and incorporate something from each of the four recommended types of activity for older adults.
+These physical activities include:

 You’ve probably heard the phrase, “use it or lose it.”
-Well, this refrain is certainly accurate when referring to many of our physical and mental capacities.
-The more we use them, the stronger they’ll remain.
-This year, make a resolution to sharpen your greatest tool with mental exercises and activities, such as reading, writing, putting puzzles together, taking up new hobbies, etc. Putting your mind to work is one of the best things you can do to ward off a decline in mental health as you age.
+Well, this refrain is certainly accurate when referring to many of our physical and mental capacities, especially as you get older.
+The more we exercise our brain, the stronger it will remain.
+This coming year, make a resolution to sharpen your greatest tool with mental exercises and activities, such as reading, writing, putting puzzles together, taking up new hobbies, etc. Putting your mind to work is one of the best things you can do to ward off a decline in mental health as you age.

 The importance of staying actively engaged in meaningful social interactions for older adults cannot be overstated.
 With loneliness and isolation more common among seniors, it’s vital to stay connected by reaching out to friends and family, participating in community events, or continually looking for opportunities to get out and meet new people.

 Volunteering, or helping others in need, has been shown to improve health in numerous ways, including reducing stress and risks of depression.
 Additionally, the efforts of staying socially active give us a unique sense of value, purpose and belonging in life—which may lead to living longer, happier lives.

 The new year is a popular time to break a bad habit or two—especially if that bad habit has a direct effect on our health.
 Whether you’re resolving to eat healthy, drink more water, exercise, or quit smoking and/or drinking, now’s the time to do it.
 It’s never too late—and you’re never too old—to make wellness a priority.